emanoj1/boilerplate-react-node-js/README.md

 Clone this repository to your computer.
 Refer to the GitHub docs: https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository

+## Replace Favicon
+To update the favicon of your React application, you need to replace the default favicon.ico file with your custom favicon file.
+Here's how you can do it:

+1. **Prepare Your Favicon**: Create a custom favicon image that you want to use.
+It's recommended to use an .ico file for the favicon.
+Ensure that the favicon image has the appropriate dimensions and format for best display across different browsers and devices.

+2. **Replace the Favicon File**:
+   - Locate the `public` folder in your React project directory.
+   - Replace the default `favicon.ico` file with your custom favicon.ico file.
+Make sure to use the same file name (`favicon.ico`) for your custom favicon.

+3. **Clear Browser Cache**: After replacing the favicon file, it's essential to clear your browser cache to ensure that the updated favicon is displayed correctly when you reload your React application in the browser.

+4. **Verify Favicon Display**: After clearing the browser cache, reload your React application in the browser.
+You should see your custom favicon displayed in the browser tab or window.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).